Chieti: Chieti Cathedral

-The cathedral dedicated to Saint Justin of Chieti was probably founded in the 8th century and, according to tradition, was re-built by bishop Teodorico I in 840, after the sack by Pepin of Italy.
-It was again re-built by bishop Attone I in 1069, but of that building only parts of the Romanesque crypt remain.
-The church was beautified in the 14th and 15th centuries thanks to different bishops.
-The first three floors of the bell tower were erected in 1335 by Bartolomeo di Giacomo and in 1498 Antonio da Lodi built its bellcote and tented roof.
+The cathedral is dedicated to Saint Justin of Chieti, but it was dedicated to Saint Thomas the Apostle in the past.
+The church was probably founded in the 8th century.
+According to the local tradition, it was rebuilt by Bishop Theodoric I in 840, after the sack by Pepin of Italy.
+Of that building only parts of the Romanesque crypt remain.

+The church has been profoundly renovated several times over the centuries.
+The first three floors of the bell tower were erected by architect Bartolomeo di Giacomo in 1335, and the bell tower was completed with a bellcote and tented roof by Antonio da Lodi in 1498.
 The church was decorated again in the 17th century in the Baroque style.
 The 1703 Apennine earthquakes destroyed the tented roof of the bell tower and damaged the church, whose aspect was changed by the archbishop Francesco Brancia between 1764 and 1770.
 In the early 20th century the architect Antonio Cirilli consolidated the bell tower and extensively modified the exterior.
 The crypt hosts the relics of Saint Justin of Chieti.

 Close to the cathedral there is the Baroque oratory of the Mount of the Dead Brotherhood, the oldest catholic fraternity of Chieti that was officially acknowledged by Pope Innocent X in 1648.

 San Francesco al Corso

 A church dedicated to Saint Francis, which has the traditional Latin cross plan, was probably founded in 1239 thanks to the nobleman Antonio Gizio, who donated his estate to the project.
-In the second half of the 14th century a new façade was constructed, but it was rebuilt in the 17th century except the top with a rose window.
+In the second half of the 14th century, a new façade was constructed, but it was rebuilt in the 17th century except at the top with a rose window.
 After years of decay, in 1689 they started an extensive restoration which changed the appearance of this church.
 At the end of the 19th century, the architect Torquato Scaraviglia added an external stairway and another intervention was commissioned by the noblewoman Theresa de Hortalis.
-The church has a hemispherical dome with trompe-l'œil paintings and ten chapels, whose improvements were financed by some of the most important and ancient families of Chieti.
+The church has a hemispherical dome with trompe-l'œil paintings and ten chapels, whose improvements were financed by some of the most important families of Chieti of the time.